NAN LIAN GARDEN

 Located on in the north of the garden on the side of Blue Pool, Song Cha Xie serves high quality Wuyi Chan Ya and Aged Pu’er Teas.
 Wuyi Chan Ya is produced with tea leaves of a species that grow naturally in the cracks of stones stones on Mount Wuyi, a World Nature and Cultural Heritage site.
 The leaves are free of pesticides and fertilisers and are processed in accordance with ancient tradition under the supervision of Chi Lin Nunnery.
 The traditional method of making Wuyi Yan Cha has almost disappeared in modern times and the nunnery has invited two experienced tea masters, familiar with the traditional technique, to take charge of tea processing which involves the leaves being stored for several years before they become mature enough for brewing.
 Types of teas served include Da Hong Pao, Tie Luo Han, Bai Ji Guan, Shui Jin Gui etc. Each table is equipped with a complete set of utensils for tea-making including water taps and vent, electric hot plate and pot for boiling water, as well as hand-made pure white porcelain tea set.
-Visitors can either brew their own pot of tea or call on waiters to brew tea or demonstrate the art of tea making.
+Slippers are provided for visitors to wear inside the teahouse and visitors can either brew their own pot of tea or call on waiters to brew tea or demonstrate the art of tea making.

 The teahouse also serves dim sum and sells gift packages of teas and white porcelain tea sets imported from Jiangxi.